Skip to main content

 Advancing biomanufacturing innovations with strategic funding support

-Announcing the March Recipients of the VentureConnect Grant
+Meet the May Recipients of the VentureConnect Grant!

-BioHubNet is thrilled to announce the inaugural recipients of the VentureConnect Grant for the month of March!
+We are thrilled to announce the inaugural recipients of the VentureConnect Grant for the month of May!

 Read More